-- A public process that provides outreach and an opportunity to participate in IRWM Plan development and implementation to the appropriate local agencies and stakeholders, as applicable to the region, including the following:

-- Wholesale and retail water purveyors

-- Wastewater agencies

-- Flood control agencies (including those agencies who submit applications for Proposition 1E funded SWFM Grants)

-- Municipal and county governments and special districts

-- Electrical corporations

-- Native American tribes

-- Self-supplied water users

-- Environmental stewardship organizations

-- Community organizations

-- Industry organizations

-- State, federal, and regional agencies or universities

-- DAC members

-- Any other interested group appropriate to the region

-- Solution The process used to identify, inform, invite, and involve stakeholder groups in the IRWM process, including mechanisms and processes that have been or will be used to facilitate stakeholder involvement and communication during development and implementation of the IRWM Plan.

-- A discussion on how the RWMG will endeavor to involve DACs and Native American Tribal communities in the IRWM planning effort. - A description of the decision making process including IRWM committees, roles, or positions that stakeholders can occupy and how a stakeholder goes about participating in those committees, roles, or positions regardless of their ability to contribute financially to the Plan. - A discussion regarding how stakeholders are necessary to address the objectives and resource management strategies of the IRWM Plan and are involved or are being invited to be involved in Plan activities. - A discussion of how collaborative processes will engage a balance of the interest groups listed above in the IRWM process regardless of their ability to contribute financially to the IRWM Plan's development or implementation.
+- A public process that provides outreach and an opportunity to participate in IRWM Plan development and implementation to the appropriate local agencies and stakeholders, as applicable to the region, including the following: - Native American tribes It should be noted that tribes are sovereign nations, and as such coordination with tribes is on a government-to-government basis. - Wholesale and retail water purveyors - Wastewater agencies - Flood control agencies (including those agencies who submit applications for Proposition 1E funded SWFM Grants) - Municipal and county governments and special districts - Electrical corporations - Self-supplied water users - Environmental stewardship organizations - Community organizations - Industry organizations - State, federal, and regional agencies or universities - DAC members - Any other interested group appropriate to the region - A discussion on how the RWMG will endeavor to involve DACs and Native American Tribal communities in the IRWM planning effort. - A description of the decision making process including IRWM committees, roles, or positions that stakeholders can occupy and how a stakeholder goes about participating in those committees, roles, or positions regardless of their ability to contribute financially to the Plan. - \cancel{R} A discussion regarding how stakeholders are necessary to address the objectives and resource management strategies of the IRWM Plan and are involved or are being invited to be involved in Plan activities. - A discussion of how collaborative processes will engage a balance of the interest groups listed above in the IRWM process regardless of their ability to contribute financially to the IRWM Plan's development or implementation.